Digital Humanities Undergraduate Minor

 STRUCTURE

-The Digital Humanities Minor will take 6 courses total and the sequence has is designed to guide students through three tiers of courses that begin very broad and then narrow in focus.
+The Digital Humanities Minor will take 6 courses total and the sequence has been designed to guide students through three tiers of courses that begin very broad and then narrow in focus.

 The first tier is the broadest and is intended to make sure students understand the basics of Digital Humanities.
-There are two required courses in Tier 1: Introduction to Digital Humanities (ENGL 1650) and one qualifying introduction to programing course.
-The School of Arts and sciences regularly offers Data Science for the Humanities (ENGL 1670) which has been designed to fulfil the programing requirement.
-However students may also count one of the introduction to programing courses offered by Engineering (such as CIS 1100).
+There are two required courses in Tier 1: Introduction to Digital Humanities (ENGL 1650) and one qualifying introduction to programming course.
+The School of Arts and Sciences regularly offers Data Science for the Humanities (ENGL 1670), which has been designed to fulfill the programming requirement.
+However, students may also count one of the introduction to programming courses offered by Engineering (such as CIS 1100).
 Skills and context learned in these courses will be used and built upon in subsequent courses.

 In the second tier, students will choose at least one but not more than three classes that will help them focus on specific methodologies.
 The assumption is that students will want to dive a bit deeper into those specific trajectories within digital humanities that are most applicable to their own research interests.
 Courses in this tier will allow them to gain practical skills in a hands-on, project based environment.